RoxanneWAAANG/AI-Text-Detector/Naive_Model/README.md

 ## Naive Approach - Mean Loss

 ### Method
-Step 1: Calculates the mean loss for each label in training data
+Step 1: Calculate the mean loss for each label in training data

 Step 2: Predict the label whose mean loss is closest to the test example's loss for each test example